The Long Debated Bourne Stone

 The Bourne Stone from Cape Cod provides another riddle to be deciphered.
 Its reading and origin have been long debated.
 There are four very good write ups on the Bourne Stone listed below.
 The reader is left to explore these for background and other views.
 The traced image at the Bourne Historical Society, where the Bourne Stone is displayed, appears to be the one created by Scott Wolter, Sherry Malecha and Charlotte Czarnecki in 2003 and shown in his book (pg.
 311).

 Below is a translation of the stone based on the drawing which appears to be more than correct.
 The symbols do translate as runes primarily in the Younger Futhark with two exceptions which are in the older.
-The number work below is explained in Validating North American Rune Stones.(PDF) It is too long to explain here adequately.
+The number work below is explained in Validating North American Rune Stones.(see PDF list below) It is too long to explain here adequately.
 Essentially, the numbers 56 and 792 must be found once the runes are converted to their numeric values.

 There is an immediate give away that this is Pagan – Runic in nature and probably a riddle.
 The LI in a vertical line preceding the images which are read right to left is very notable.
-In the Kensington Rune Stone (pdf), Spirit Pond Long Inscription Stone (post and pdf) and the Rök Rune Stone in Sweden a TI is used.
-In the Kingigtorssuaq Inscription a BL is used.
+In the Kensington Rune Stone (post), Spirit Pond Long Inscription Stone (post) and the Rök Rune Stone in Sweden a TI is used.
+In the Kingigtorssuaq Inscription a BL is used (see Validating North American Inscriptions pdf list below).
 The proposed significance of the images are: comet, lake, sail; and walk about /tour -or- giant’s footprints/shoe meaning ‘foundation.’

 Number Proof of Transliteration